-The restaurant is known for it’s extensive menu, including Mexican and Italian dishes and delicious drinks made from fresh local ingredients.
+The restaurant is known for its extensive menu, including Mexican and Italian dishes and delicious drinks made from fresh local ingredients.

 It’s also a great place to enjoy a cocktail while getting a spectacular view of Holbox’s famous sunsets.

-Roots is famous for their delicious thin-crust pizzas freshly made in their large brick oven.
+Roots is famous for its delicious thin-crust pizzas freshly made in their large brick oven.
 If you do not try the Lobster Pizza at Roots, your visit to Isla Holbox will not be complete.

-The lobster pizza comes with lobster, some tomato sauce, garlic and three different topping sauces.
+The lobster pizza comes with lobster, some tomato sauce, garlic, and three different topping sauces.

 Tamashi is another trendy restaurant on the island.
 Located on the second floor of HM Palapas Hotel, this alfresco sushi restaurant is a great place to enjoy dinner on Isla Holbox.

-Try tempora or their combo platter, which includes nigiri, sashimi and maki with a view overlooking their pool.
+Try Tempora or their combo platter, which includes nigiri, sashimi, and maki with a view overlooking their pool.
 It’s another great place to enjoy a cocktail with a sunset view.